 - 1 medium onion very finely diced

-- ¼ gallon whole milk at room temperature (1 liter)
+- 4 cups whole milk at room temperature

 - 1 pinch nutmeg